Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Hinge modes

 Let us consider a bipartite graph $\mathcal{G}$ made of sets of vertices $\mathbb{V}$ and $\hat{\mathbb{V}}$.
 The connectivity of edges between $\mathbb{V}$ and $\hat{\mathbb{V}}$ is given by the adjacency matrix $\sigma$.
 We denote the vertices in $\mathbb{V}$ and $\hat{\mathbb{V}}$ by $v$ and $\hat{v}$.
 We place qubits on both $\mathbb{V}$ and $\hat{\mathbb{V}}$.
 We define the operators in terms of a ZX-diagram,

-The hermitian conjugate can be thought of as reflecting the ZX-diagram horizontally.
+The hermitian conjugate can be thought of as reflecting the ZX-diagram \red{about the vertical line in between the red and green spiders}.
 We note that the above definition~\cite{gorantla2024tensor} involves the ZX-calculus and encourage the reader to refer to~\cite{gorantla2024tensor} for more details on this operator representation.
 We will not do any explicit calculations using the ZX-calculus, but will directly use the results in~\cite{gorantla2024tensor}.

 Let us denote the Hilbert space of the qubits on $\mathbb{V}$ by $\mathcal{H}^{\otimes \mathbb{V}}$ and that on $\hat{\mathbb{V}}$ by $\mathcal{H}^{\otimes \hat{\mathbb{V}}}$.
 Then, $\mathrm{D}_{\hat{v}\xleftarrow{}v}:\mathcal{H}^{\otimes \mathbb{V}}\longrightarrow \mathcal{H}^{\otimes \hat{\mathbb{V}}}$ and $\mathrm{D}_{v\xleftarrow{}\hat{v}}:\mathcal{H}^{\otimes \hat{\mathbb{V}}}\longrightarrow \mathcal{H}^{\otimes \mathbb{V}}$.
 We construct the tensor product map